Welcome To Homer Halibut Hunters

 Halibut, Rockfish,Salmon & Lingcod Fishing Charter, Limits & Regs

 Homer, Alaska may be the “Halibut Fishing Capital of the World” but we catch a lot more than just halibut.
-Regulations can change slightly from year to year and we get final regulations from NOAA around late February and early March regarding size limits so check back in then for 2023 updates.
+Regulations can change slightly from year to year and we get final regulations from NOAA around late February and early March regarding size limits so check back each year about that time frame for the latest regulations.

-• No charter “halibut” fishing allowed on Wednesdays.
+- No charter “halibut” fishing allowed on Tuesdays and Wednesdays in 2025.
 However, we still do salmon & rockfish charters on Wednesday, we simply cannot retain any halibut we may catch.

 Rockfish Limits: